 Simple Stovetop Burner

-These simple hot plates are also always affordable- there are so many on the market for not very much money that it makes for an easy appliance to install.
-Plus you can sometimes store this style of stove in a cupboard- once it cools down, of course!
+These simple hot plates are also always affordable and are thankfully an easy appliance to install too.
+Plus, you can sometimes store this style of stove in a cupboard- once it cools down, of course!

 Wall Oven